1 Did you know that 90 percent of all small businesses fail in the first year… and 80 percent of the survivors close their doors in the next five? And 80 percent of those never see year 10?

 My Take: Most people focus on the big money in MLM, but at the end of the day anyone can make an extra $300 to $500 per month in MLM.
 And for most people that extra income will have a big difference in their lifestyle.
 I call this the little money in MLM.

-In summary, these are my top 20 Burke Hedges quotes from his book “Who Stole the American Dream?”
+In summary, these are my top 20 Burke Hedges quotes from his popular book “Who Stole the American Dream?”
 Overall, I give this book an 8 of 10 and consider it a must read for any network marketer.
 It’s also a great book to give to your prospects.
 If you haven’t checked it out yet, you should.
+You can order a copy here on Amazon.

-I would love to hear your take on any of these quotes and what they mean to you.
+I would love to hear your take on any of these Burke Hedges quotes and what they mean to you.
+Which quote is your favorite and why?
 Just leave a comment below to share your thoughts.